This Raspberry Green Tea Kombucha is sweet, tart, and fizzy. Raspberries and green tea kombucha are the perfect combination.

 When you make kombucha with green tea in the first fermentation it results in a mild-tasting kombucha that is light and refreshing.

 Add in some raspberries in the second fermentation, and you have a sweet, tart-flavored Raspberry Green Tea Kombucha.
+Other recipes using green tea kombucha are my Lemon Green Tea Kombucha recipe and my Mango Green Tea Kombucha recipe.

 It's fun to try new flavors and it is so much cheaper than store-bought kombucha.
 So if you haven't started making your own kombucha at home yet, why not start now?